Positive Dog Training Supplies & Solutions!

 Bully Stick Dog Chew

-Strong chewers will need your supervision so they don't eat too much of the chew or swallow large pieces.
+Strong chewers: will need your supervision with Bully Sticks (one of our most popular items), so they don't eat too much of the chew or swallow large pieces.
 Trade your dog for a treat when you want to take it back.
-It helps the chew to last longer and be safer if you order a larger size for strong chewers.
-Bully sticks may not last very long with a strong chewer.
+The chew will last longer and be safer if you order a larger size for strong chewers.
+Unfortunately though, bully sticks may not last very long with a strong chewer.

-Puppies should be supervised and not allowed to eat more than 2" at a time.
-Bully sticks are one of my favorite chews for puppies.
+Puppies: should be supervised and not allowed to eat more than 2" at a time.
+Bully sticks are one of our favorite chews to recommend for puppies.

 Himalayan Dog Chew